Appeals of OWC Court Decisions in Louisiana Workers Compensation

 - The consequences of leaving the unfavorable ruling intact.

-So employee should consider the time and money he or she has already invested in the case, and whether an appeal would in effect be throwing good money after bad.
+So an employee should consider the time and money he or she has already invested in the case, and whether an appeal would, in effect, be throwing good money after bad.

 Other Options and Remedies